Gürsel Aksel

 Gürsel Aksel (10 May 1937 – 13 October 1978), was a Turkish footballer who played as a midfielder.
 Aksel spent his entire professional career with Göztepe, and is their most capped player in their history.
-He had three caps with the Turkey national football team, and after retiring was briefly a manager before his untimely death in 1978.
+He had three caps with the Turkey national football team, and after retiring was briefly a manager before his death in 1978.

 Professional career and death

 Aksel joined Göztepe in 1955, at the same time as his brother Güler Aksel who was the first footballer to sign professionally for the team.
 He debuted professionally in 1959, and played 390 games with 81 goals over his 14 seasons with the team in the Süper Lig.
 He is the all-time appearance leader in the history of Göztepe, and their second-most prolific scorer.

 After his career, Aksel had a brief stint in management with Göztepe, Orduspor, and Çaykur Rizespor.
 On 13 October 1978, Aksel died in an explosion in a gas station in Rize, Turkey.
 He was survived by his wife and two children.
 Göztepe's home stadium, Gürsel Aksel Stadium, is named in his honour.